Kreolwolf1/factory-nodejs/lib/services/readme.md

 ---

-##DSP Services library
+## Binding to Services in Cloud Foundry

-Services library get you possibility to easyly connect to cloud foundry services that added to your environment.
+The `Services` module let's you easily connect to services in Cloud Foundry environment.

->**Improtant** Since library obtains services data from cloudfoundry environment variable in the localhost all methods just return null
+>**NOTE:** The module will properly function only in Cloud Foundry environment.
+All the methods return `null` in local environment.

 ##Usage

-You can get a list of all services that binded to your application usin method ***getServices***
+To get the list of all services bound to your application use `getServices` method without parameters:

 ```js
 var dspServices = require('factory').services;